sebjwallace/arri/README.md

-# arri
+# Arri

-NLP extension for VSCode
+This project integrates the user interface and API of VSCode for NLP (natural-language processing) tasks.